Braces for Teenagers

 Coloured Braces - This could be a good option for those of you who have embraced the fact that you’re going to be wearing braces for the next couple of years.
 You might as well have a little fun with them, so why not express yourself with some colour?

 Invisalign® Teen - Invisalign straightens your teeth without wires and brackets, using a series of clear, customized, removable aligners.
-Invisalign is almost invisible when worn, so most people won't notice that you’re undergoing orthodontic treatment.
+Invisalign is almost invisible when worn, so most people might not notice that you’re undergoing orthodontic treatment.